sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 OpsGenie configuration before June 30, 2018._

-Sensu Enterprise 3.0 updates the OpsGenie integration to use OpsGenie's new v2 Alert, necessitating a breaking change to Sensu Enterprise's OpsGenie configuration specification.
+Sensu Enterprise 3.0 updates the OpsGenie integration to use OpsGenie's new v2 Alert API, necessitating a breaking change to Sensu Enterprise's OpsGenie configuration specification.

 #### Update OpsGenie configuration for `responders`